SAP-archive/jam-collaboration-sample/OpenSAP2015/README.md

 ### OpenSAP2015 Course
 * Source code for demos.
-  * Requirements – an account on SAP HANA Cloud Platform Trial Account with the SAP Jam developer edition enabled.
+  * Requirements – an account on SAP Cloud Platform Trial Account with the SAP Jam developer edition enabled.

 ### Week 4 Unit 3: Work Patterns and the SAP Jam OData API
-* These Java server pages use your SAP HANA Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
+* These Java server pages use your SAP Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
   * Get general information from SAP Jam about the currently logged-in user and the list of groups that user belongs to.
   * Get group specific information from SAP Jam
   * Create a single-use token for SAP Jam div-embedded widget authentication